builder555/openBlab/README.md

 <img src="assets/petri-monitor-sm.jpg" alt="photo" align="right">

-This is an open-source lab automation project.

-The ideal process would be as follows, add a culture to the agar gel, set the temperature and frequency with which the camera should take snapshots, then press START.
-Monitor the progress remotely.
+Unleash the power of automation in your lab with this culture monitoring system!
+Using a Raspberry Pi camera and off-the-shelf components, the system makes it a breeze to track the growth of your cultures.
+Simply add your sample to the agar gel, set the temperature and snapshot frequency, press START and sit back.
+Monitor your progress remotely and watch your results soar!

 <br clear="both"/>